Denver’s 14 Best Sushi Restaurants

 Yes, Denver sits in a landlocked state, in the middle of the county.
 But Elon Musk is landing rockets on shipping freighters in the middle of the ocean, so importing fish from Japan to anywhere in the world within 24 hours isn’t all that impressive anymore.

-Yes, good NBA basketball can happen in Oklahoma.
-Yes, Donald Trump can secure a Presidential nomination.
-And yes, really good sushi can happen in Denver.
+Yes, really good sushi can happen in Denver.
 Embrace the absurdity that is life and set yourself free.

-Here are 14 of our favorite wasabi hot spots around town.
+Here are 15 of our favorite spots around town.

 The best sushi restaurant in the city, and arguably one of the overall best restaurants in the state.
 As one of the very first sushi bars in the United States to buy directly from markets in Japan, you won’t find fresher fish, or a fresher atmosphere.
 A seat at the sushi bar overseeing the knife work and roll prep is as entertaining as it is delicious.
 And the omakase play here is a must-do at least once, especially if you live in Denver.